chouettevan/ufuzz/README.md

 Connection:keep-alive

 ```
-you the run the follwing command:
+you then run the follwing command:
 ```
 ufuzz --host localhost --port 80/443 --config /path/to/config -w /path/to/wordlists
 ```